 No shortage of options to explore Nelson Tasman’s extraordinary cuisine, the trail is lined with vineyards, cellar doors, craft breweries, artisan stalls and a selection of restaurants and eateries to indulge in the regions Great Tastes.
 What’s more, with a range of art galleries and attractions accessible just a few minutes from the trail, it’s the perfect opportunity to explore other parts of Nelson Tasman along the way.

-Meanwhile, just a few minutes from Nelson City, the historic Dun Mountain Trail follows the path of New Zealand’s first railway route, making it one of the country’s most accessible alpine rides.
+Meanwhile, just a few minutes from Nelson City, The Coppermine Trail follows the path of New Zealand’s first railway route, making it one of the country’s most accessible alpine rides.
 Climbing to a height of 878m, the summit of the trail offers spectacular views over the stunning natural landscapes that Nelson Tasman is renowned for, before riders embark on a steep and challenging 10km descent to the Maitai Dam.

 For those keen on a bit of back-country riding, the Heaphy Track which is located in the Kahurangi National Park is open to mountain-bikers from May through to November each year.
 Not for the faint-hearted, the track is a whopping 82km long, and traverses dense beech forest, expansive tussock plains and rocky marble outcrops.